 The accumulation of points can also affect a driver’s insurance rates.
 Insurance companies view drivers with lots of points to be a higher risk than drivers with clean records and will set rates accordingly.

-In most states, demerit points expire after a certain period of time.
+Generally, demerit points also expire after a certain period of time.
 For example, in Nevada, points expire one year after the date of conviction.
 And, in Florida, points for a traffic violation stay on your record for a three-year period.